How you answer the questions on the FAFSA (Free Application for Federal Student Aid)determines your dependency status.

 - If the parent you lived with has remarried, you must also include your step-parent’s information.

-- Independent students report their own information, and if married, their spouse’s
+- Independent students report their own information, and if married, their spouse’s.

-If Parents’ Refuse to Provide Information
+Parents who Refuse to Provide Information on the Application

 Students who have no Contact with Parents

-If you have no contact with your parents and don’t know where they live, or you’ve left home due to an abusive situation, fill out the FAFSA form and then immediately get in touch with us.
+If you have no contact with your parents and don’t know where they live, or you’ve left home due to an difficult or abusive situation, fill out the FAFSA form and then immediately get in touch with us.
 Our staff can tell you what to do next.
 Learn more about how to fill out the FAFSA form if you have special circumstances that prevent you from providing parent information.